devitocodes/Energy-HPC-2022/README.md

-# OGHPC2022
+# Energy HPC 2022 - From zero to Devtio

-Contents for the OGHPC2022 Devito training workshop.
+Contents for the EHPC2022 Devito training workshop.